-From historic harbor towns and lighthouses to untouched fjords and riverfront cities, North America offers tremendous diversity that is best explored by water.
-Small ship cruising provides access to less-crowded ports, inland waterways, and remote shorelines, with more time to enjoy the places that larger ships overlook.
+From historic harbor towns and lighthouses to untouched fjords and riverfront cities, North America offers tremendous diversity best explored by water.
+Small ship cruising provides access to less-crowded ports, inland waterways, and remote shorelines, with more time to enjoy places that larger ships overlook.

 Travelers benefit from: